Happiness through the Chimp Model

 It is good to have these things organised so that even just looking forward to them and thinking about then can give us a sense of excitement and make us feel happier.

-By recognising that we are responsible for a large proportion of our own happiness, having a clear understanding of what happiness means to you (and your Chimp) and purposefully and consistently giving time and energy to things that contribute to your happiness we can stop happiness from seeming like an unattainable end goal.
-Rather, we can focus on enjoying and being grateful for the small things that bring us happiness in everyday life.
+By recognising that we are responsible for a large proportion of our own happiness, having a clear understanding of what happiness means to you (and your Chimp) and purposefully and consistently giving time and energy to things that contribute to your happiness we can stop happiness from seeming like an unattainable end goal, and rather focus on enjoying and being grateful for the small things that bring us happiness in everyday life.

 A common theme that crops up on our 1:1 sessions at Chimp Management, is clients saying that they feel responsible for other people’s happiness and the pressure and anxiety this can bring.
 For example: